 As a Calxeda employee said,

 “In [Calxeda’s] case, we moved faster than our customers could move.
 We moved with tech that wasn’t really ready for them – ie, with 32-bit when they wanted 64-bit.
 We moved when the operating-system environment was still being fleshed out – [Ubuntu Linux maker] Canonical is all right, but where is Red Hat?
 We were too early.”

 VR platform Vreal intended to build a virtual reality space for video game streamers to hang out with their viewers and raised almost $12M in its 2018 Series A. However, the available hardware and bandwidth capabilities didn’t evolve as fast as the company had expected, and though it delivered on its promise, Vreal struggled to attract any significant usage:

 “Unfortunately, the VR market never developed as quickly as we all had hoped, and we were definitely ahead of our time.
 As a result, Vreal is shutting down operations and our wonderful team members are moving on to other opportunities.”

 Ignoring users is a tried and true way to fail.
-Tunnel vision and not gathering user feedback are fatal flaws for most startups.
+Tunnel vision and not gathering user feedback are fatal flaws for most tech startups.